Sunken Lands by Gareth E. Rees

 Gareth Rees’ last work, Terminal Zones, was a collection of short stories set in the near future.
 Its focus was an England beset for a series of catastrophes all of which were triggered by climate change.
 Sunken Lands opens up Rees’ urgent warnings about the climate crisis to consider his concerns on a global level and to place his analysis in a deeper historical context.

 There is a story etched into the rocky shell of our planet.
 Geologists present us with conclusive evidence that history is cyclical; that the physical processes determining the fate of life on Earth are subject to climactic and tectonic ebbs and flows.
-In this, Rees’s most ambitious work to date, he charts the many cycles of lands that emergr from beneath the waves and the flora, fauna and humans that gradually move in and prosper, only to be forced out again many thousands of years later as the sea returns to reclaim the land.
+In this, Rees’s most ambitious work to date, he charts the many cycles of lands that emerge from beneath the waves and the flora, fauna and humans that gradually move in and prosper, only to be forced out again many thousands of years later as the sea returns to reclaim the land.
 Beneath the waves of coastal regions all over the world are remnants of forests, plains and the ruins of human settlements.

 While climate disasters are inevitable natural phenomena, humankind repeatedly fails to mitigate the effects of such events because of their collective obsession with profit and economic growth.
 Rees charts how, time and again, our low-lying regions are subject to cycles of flooding.
 As a result, whole eco-systems are destroyed.
 However, climate-related destruction for one species, provides opportunities to flourish for others.